6.1.2 The Role of Politicians

 The processes for appointing politicians, and the mechanisms by which they interact with the people they serve, are at the core of the Political Dimension of governance.
 The power relationship between people and politicians can be described as a negotiable bargain: politicians are granted power and they receive support (perhaps only tacit support) in return.

-The following diagram provides an overview of the role of national politicians:
+The following diagram provides an overview of the role of politicians who are responsible for governing a country:

 Going clockwise round the diagram, from the bottom left: